danielharrell/SumLect2015/Lost_Idea_LA.md

 right fit for someone who is seeking a special sort of education---an education in the arts of freedom, an education in how to make learning and life their own."
-But in what sense, exactly, does this distinguish a St.
-John's education from any education, or even from human experience as such?
-For one could say that this is indeed experience, rather than innocence, or mere endurance, precisely through the kind of learning, and living, that is necessarily one's own.
+But in what sense, exactly, does this distinguish a St. John's education from any education, or even from human experience as such?
+For this would seem to be experience, rather than innocence, or mere endurance, through the kind of learning, and living, that is necessarily one's own.
 Or suppose we follow the St. John's graduate I quoted in the first part of my lecture, and claim that St. John's will teach you intellectual courage: how to persevere in the pursuit of knowledge rather than yield in the face of ignorance.
-Perhaps St. John's will, but so will any field of research one might pursue, it could be argued, that relies on science rather than superstition to reach its results.
+Perhaps St. John's will, but so then will any field of research one might pursue, it could be argued, that relies on science rather than superstition to reach its results.
 And making references back to Socrates, as if the